-Author: Dr Andrew Chen MBBS FRACGP, Dermatology Registrar; Dr Elizabeth Chow FACD, Monisha Gupta FACD (Dermatologists).
-Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, April 2015.
+Author: Dr Andrew Chen, Dermatology Registrar; Dr Elizabeth Chow and Monisha Gupta, Dermatologists.
+DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, April 2015.

 Irritant contact dermatitisis the most common form of computer mouse dermatitis.
 It presents as a dry red scaling rash or as thickened and slightly pigmented rash at the base of the palm or on the fingertips.
 Callus formation on the wrist and hand may also be seen.
 Irritants associated with computer mouse use include sweating, friction and pressure generally in association with prolonged periods on the computer (frictional lichenified dermatitis).